MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fdopen-wfdopen.md

 `"a+"`
 Opens for reading and appending.
 Creates the file if it does not exist.

 When a file is opened with the `"a"` or `"a+"` access type, all write operations occur at the end of the file.
-The file pointer can be repositioned by using `fseek` or `rewind`, but it is always moved back to the end of the file before any write operation is carried out.
+The file pointer can be repositioned by using [fseek](fseek-fseeki64.md) or `rewind`, but it is always moved back to the end of the file before any write operation is carried out.
 Thus, existing data cannot be overwritten.
 When the `"r+"`, `"w+"`, or `"a+"` access type is specified, both reading and writing are allowed (the file is said to be open for "update").
-However, when you switch between reading and writing, there must be an intervening `fflush`, `fsetpos`, `fseek`, or `rewind` operation.
-You can specify the current position for the `fsetpos` or `fseek` operation, if you want to.
+However, when you switch between reading and writing, there must be an intervening `fflush`, `fsetpos`, [fseek](fseek-fseeki64.md), or `rewind` operation.
+You can specify the current position for the `fsetpos` or [fseek](fseek-fseeki64.md) operation, if you want to.

 In addition to the above values, the following characters can also be included in *mode* to specify the translation mode for newline characters:

 `t`
 Open in text (translated) mode.
 In this mode, carriage return-line feed (CR-LF) combinations are translated into one-line feeds (LF) on input, and LF characters are translated to CR-LF combinations on output.
 Also, Ctrl+Z is interpreted as an end-of-file character on input.
 In files opened for reading/writing, `fopen` checks for a Ctrl+Z at the end of the file and removes it, if possible.
-This is done because using the `fseek` and `ftell` functions to move within a file that ends with a Ctrl+Z might cause `fseek` to behave incorrectly near the end of the file.
+This is done because using the [fseek](fseek-fseeki64.md) and `ftell` functions to move within a file that ends with a Ctrl+Z might cause [fseek](fseek-fseeki64.md) to behave incorrectly near the end of the file.

 `b`
 Open in binary (untranslated) mode.
 Any translations from `t` mode are suppressed.